Common AI Operators¶

 summarization, extraction, or any prompt that produces one response.
 Supports structured output

-via a response_format Pydantic model.
+via an output_type Pydantic model.

 AgentOperator / @task.agent — multi-turn tool-calling loop.
 The model decides which tools to